 Beyond the regulatory perspective, it is important to note that effective documentation and other steps that help ensure transparency are important ways to establish trust and a shared understanding of AI solutions in general.
 Other steps to facilitate transparency include publishing in peer-reviewed journals; sharing data and datasets; and making code available to help establish trust, foster mutual learning, and facilitate additional studies and replications.
 These types of approaches will help to enrich the knowledge of the community at large.
-Collaborations, such as Consolidated Standards of Reporting Trials (CONSORT), and Standard Protocol Items: Recommendations for Interventional Trials (SPIRIT) have provided reporting considerations for randomized controlled trials and trial protocols when AI solutions are used.
+Collaborations, such as Consolidated Standards of Reporting Trials for AI (CONSORT-AI), and Standard Protocol Items: Recommendations for Interventional Trials for AI (SPIRIT-AI) have provided reporting considerations for randomized controlled trials and trial protocols when AI solutions are used.
 Transparency is not only an important consideration for building trust, but it also can be an essential tool to communicate and educate end-users.
 This can be done by customizing communications and publications to serve the needs of end-users and other stakeholders if appropriate.
 Also, academic institutions, medical journals, and regulatory organizations among other stakeholders are working on advancing transparency for the use of AI in therapeutic development.

 As outlined in Figure 3 below, the development process of an AI solution is multifaceted.
 A planned and methodical approach to documentation throughout the full development cycle, including deployment and post-deployment should be considered.